 Cambridge partnered with a local composter in 2018 to start a curbside compost program.
 But as more residents signed-up, the volume of food scraps increased.
 Cambridge accommodated the growth by finding a new partner.
 It signed with Waste Management – a partnership that has put the City’s food scraps to waste.

-Every year, I pledge to waste a little less food at Thanksgiving, not just because I hate to throw away money and time, but because food waste can be terribly damaging to the environment.
-So let’s think about this for a second – what can you do to waste less food at Thanksgiving?
+In true 2020 fashion, many families are having small-scale get-togethers or opting for virtual celebrations this Thanksgiving.
+With less people, that means being even more careful not to overbuy and waste food – because food waste can be terribly damaging to the environment.
+So let’s think about this for a second – what can you do to waste less food this Thanksgiving?